DIRECTORY OF LOW COST BOARDING SCHOOLS AND AFFORDABLE THERAPEUTIC PROGRAMS FOR TROUBLED TEENS

 Some states post providers who work with Medicaid on a webpage, please search for your state’s Medicaid providers via the Internet.
 If your child has been hospitalized for crisis stabilization or short-term treatment, ask the hospital for a social worker who can assist you in finding longer-term placement using Medicaid services.

-Should you need help finding programs for troubled teens, ranch for teens, boarding schools for troubled youth, boarding high schools, homes for troubled teens or therapeutic boarding schools, please let us know.
+Should you need help finding boarding high schools, boarding schools for troubled teens, boarding schools, affordable boarding schools, troubled teen schools or Christian boarding schools, please let us know.
 Alternative boarding schools are usually therapeutic boarding schools or religious boarding schools specifically designed for at-risk teens.
 These boarding schools, sometimes called reform schools, wilderness schools, or emotional growth schools, combine therapy with academics to help kids get back on track.
 Another category of residential schools is Christian boarding schools.
 In these troubled teen boarding schools, professional help is offered for teens to heal from trauma, learn how to cope and overcome difficulties, and discover more about themselves.
 Teens typically live in a group home that resembles a dorm and each resident has a set of responsibilities and chores to pitch in with.
 Academic and therapeutic activities are top priority and take up the majority of the day in these schools for troubled teens.
 However, sports, fun activities, clubs, and other extracurricular activities are also emphasized.
 The integration of a new location, academic support, therapy sessions, group living, and recreational activities help troubled and struggling teens to overcome their challenges, get back on the right track, and set them up for a bright future.